 - Science and History Interpretive Guide.
 Rocky Mountain Biological Laboratory.
 Summer, 2017

-- Promotion and Tenure Committee member.
+- Promotion and Tenure Committee.
 University of Idaho.
 October, 2016.

-- Conference committee member for 7th Annual Northwest Climate Conference.
+- Conference Committee.
+7th Annual Northwest Climate Conference.
 March to November, 2016.

-- Moscow Food Coop Committee Member — Community Contributions and Food For Thought Film Series Committees.
+- Community Contributions and Food For Thought Film Series Committees.
+Moscow Food Co-Op.
 November 2015 to July 2016.

-- Conference Coordinator and member of Steering, Program and Arrangements committees for the 6th Annual Northwest Climate Conference.
+- Conference Coordinator; Steering, Program, and Arrangements Committees.
+6th Annual Northwest Climate Conference.
 University of Idaho.
 March to November, 2015.

-- Promotion and Tenure Committee member.
+- Promotion and Tenure Committee.
 University of Idaho.
 October, 2014.

 - Faculty Senator.
 Salt Lake Community College.
 August 2010 through May 2013.